arjunperi/Brick-Breaker-Game/README.md

 - C: clears all the bricks at the current level
 - M: clears all the walls at the current level
 - D: destroys the "first" remaining block on the screen, which is defined as the top left most brick
-- Y: allows user to continue to next level when prompted
 - 0: switches game to level 0 (rules screen)
 - 1: switches game to level 1
 - 2: switches game to level 2
 - 3: switches game to level 3
-- Down: reduces ball speed by 10 (lowest possible speed is 10)
+- Down arrow: reduces ball speed by 10 (lowest possible speed is 10)
-- Up: increases ball speed by 10
+- Up arrow: increases ball speed by 10

 Known Bugs: